You are here:

 Grants for disadvantaged children

 The Henry Smith Charity runs a holiday grants programme that aims to provide access to recreational trips or holidays for groups of children aged 13 or under who experience disadvantage or who have disabilities.
 The charity awards grant amounts of between £500 and £2,500.
-Applications are currently closed, but due to open later this year.
+There are 4 rounds of applications each year and you need to apply at least 6 weeks before your trip.

 Happy Days Children's Charity has funding available for day trips and group activity holidays aimed at children and young people with special educational needs and disabilities.

 The YHA's educational breaks programme can give support to groups where children or young people are eligible for the pupil premium and are facing social challenges.
 Groups can apply for support for up to half the cost of the programme for a maximum of 10 pupils.
-Applications are currently closed but will open later this year.
+Applications are currently closed.

 Children with special educational needs and disabilities